 A waiting time is the length of time a patient waits from when their elective surgery is booked to when they are admitted for their surgery.

 Elective surgery is broken into 3 categories.
-The length of your waiting time for surgery depends on your category of elective surgery.
+The expected length of your waiting time for surgery depends on your category of elective surgery.

 Category 1 | urgent | Surgery is recommended within 30 days.
 For example, a heart valve replacement |